Eligibility for Federal Student Aid

 With the exception of the Federal Pell Grant, in order to receive Federal Student Aid students must be enrolled in at least 6 credits (half-time status).
 If a student drops below half-time before federal aid disburses, the financial aid office will cancel any pending federal aid.
 Additionally, if a student is less than half-time OR withdrawn for more than the duration of his or her grace period, the student will be expected to begin repaying any existing loans.
 Dropping below half-time may also affect the amount of private loan aid students are eligible to borrow.

-NOTE: Withdrawing or dropping courses may affect your ability to meet federal satisfactory academic progress requirements (see the Academic Progress tab on our Web site).
+NOTE: Withdrawing or dropping courses may affect your ability to meet federal satisfactory academic progress requirements (see Academic Progress).
 If you decide to drop courses or withdraw, be sure to contact the financial aid office to find out how changes to your enrollment will affect you.